asoushawk/spark_on_k8s/readme.md

 # Spark on K8S using Google's Spark Operator

 `This projects showcases PySpark on K8S`.
-You can run jobs in a K8S setup, having scalability and multi-workers pods and automatic submition of spark jobs capabilities, all together with a S3A connection, being able to connect to S3 in order to do write and read operations.
+You can run jobs in a K8S setup, having scalability, multi-workers pods and automatic submition of spark jobs capabilities, all together with a S3A connection, being able to connect to S3 in order to do write and read operations.

  ## You can run the job on Docker by using